Hummingbirds

 In conclusion…

-If you are serious about attracting both butterflies and hummingbirds, you can work out a fruit sharing system for both of them.
-You could leave tiny bits of fruit in the butterfly feeder while they are good.
-The fruit that is not utilized by the butterfly can then be placed in the location you have reserved for the breaking down fruit to attract fruit flies.
+You could work out a fruit sharing system for feeders.
+You could even leave tiny bits of fruit in the butterfly feeder while they are good.
+The fruit that is not utilized by the butterfly can then be placed in the location you have reserved for the breaking down fruit to attract fruit flies (eaten by hummingbirds).
 Some people tack them to trees.
 If you are in an area where leaving out fruit will cause you trouble, like bear country for instance…don’t do it.

 If you live where fruit and sugar water will make you miserable with nuisance animals…and that is the case with every place I have lived…don’t do feeders for the hummingbirds and butterflies.
 You can stick to the pretty landscaping plants that do the job.
 These will not cause this aggravation.
 That is the most natural and I think, the best way, to attract them.